 The sub – team’s main objective is the aerodynamic optimization design to meet the requirements of the mission with reducing the total drag of the UAV as well as achieving the static stability of it.
 To attain the above, the sub – team uses a series of numerical tools written in MATLAB and conducts CFD analysis.
 This sub-team’s latter goal is the prediction of the dynamic stability of the air vehicle through the sizing of the control surfaces is and the simulation of the behaviour of the UAV on crosswinds during flying

 This sub-team is responsible for the structural analysis of the UAV, as well as its construction.
-The members’ main objective is to select the proper mechanisms, connections of the individual parts and operating systems, such as the landing gear.
+The members’ main objective is to select the proper mechanisms, connections of the individual parts and operating systems, such as the landing gear, main wing and fuselage assembly.
 Finally, the selection of the construction materials is conducted, along with their mechanics analysis.

 Avionics sub-team is responsible for the selection, design and the implementation of the electronics that are mandatory for the team’s UAVs.
 The sub-team’s main responsibilities are the optimal construction of the necessary sensor systems the air vehicle have to carry to debrief the flight satisfactorily, as well as the development of the proper controllers for the actuation of the control surfaces, which are mandatory for the implementation of an Auto-pilot system.